s-manguy/projects/webdesign/antoine-parmentier_tribute-page/README.md

-# Realise the Antoine Parmentier Tribute page on figma
+# Realize the Antoine Parmentier Tribute page on figma

 ## Objective:
 Build a Tribute Page that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.